archlinux/alpm/resources/docs/src/faq.md

 ## Can I use ALPM with C?

 Currently, it is not a focus of the ALPM project to provide a broad C-API.
-However, the alternative [libalpm(3)] implementation based on ALPM libraries will offer a subset of its functionality.
+However, in the future an alternative [libalpm(3)] implementation based on ALPM libraries could be created to offer this subset of the project's functionality.

 ## How can I contribute?